SamanthaLVeck/ERM-and-Uncertainty-Estimator-Code/README.md

 -	Create a nodal set for all nodes called NALL (this is for temperature application).
 -	Ensure there are adequate boundary conditions to prevent excessive distortion during reconstruction.
 -	Generate an input file from the Abaqus job section and save the .inp file in the source folder.
+-	An example input file is available in the repository
 -	Add in the following to the input file after the assembly section ends (note: this only works for Abaqus Standard, not Abaqus Explicit):

 ** INITIAL CONDITIONS